 Getting iputil rpm on CentOS 8

-Use the following syntax for the ping command.
+Use the following syntax for the ping command in CentOS.

 ping [OPTIONS] DESTINATION